conductor-sdk/conductor-clojure/README.md

                       })
                options ))

-;; Shutsdown the polling for the workers defined above (shutdown-fn)
+;; Shutdown the polling for the workers defined above (shutdown-fn)

 ```
 ## Options
-Options are a map with optional paremeters
+Options are a map with optional parameters.
 ```
 (def options {
                   :url  "http://localhost:8080/api/" ;; Api url (Optional will default to "http://localhost:8080")